static-dev/spike-rooftop/contributing.md

-# Contributing to roots-mini-rooftop
+# Contributing to spike-rooftop

 Hello there!
-First of all, thanks for being interested in roots-mini-rooftop and helping out.
+First of all, thanks for being interested in spike-rooftop and helping out.
 We all think you are awesome, and by contributing to open source projects, you are making the world a better place.
-That being said, there are a few ways to make the process of contributing code to roots-mini-rooftop smoother, detailed below:
+That being said, there are a few ways to make the process of contributing code to spike-rooftop smoother, detailed below:

 ### Filing Issues